 Forty years — from 1880s to 1920s — of Oklahoma history.
 The story is told from the perspective of a lawyer and newspaper editor, Yancey Cravat (Richard Dix, The Ghost Ship) and his wife, Sabra (Irene Dunne, I Remember Mama).

 Reaction & Thoughts:

-Cimarron entered the history books as the first western to win an Oscar for Best Picture.
+Cimarron entered the history books as the very first western to win an Oscar for Best Picture.
 It isn’t a western in the classic tradition, though.
 It’s essentially a two-generation melodrama based on Edna Ferber’s best-selling novel of the same name.
-Today, the film is more of a curio than anything else.
-It’s a creaky and talky epic with stilted acting, more interested in showing off the then innovative use of sound to moviegoers.
+Today, Cimarron is more of a curiosity than anything else.
+It’s a grandly filmed but creaky epic with stilted acting, whose highest card is the then innovative use of sound.

 It’s hard for me to be too critical of an early sound movie.
 I’m sure the filmmakers did their best under the circumstances.
 One must be willing to be transported to another era, when sound was considered a gimmick and shooting outdoors was extremely difficult.
 You also have to be lenient with the film’s stereotypes.

 Cimarron‘s best scenes are at the beginning of the movie.
 The Oklahoma Land Rush of 19889 was spectacularly filmed.
 The early scenes of chaos and lawlessness are good too.
 Cimarron loses its “mojo” halfway through it.
 The film feels rushed, especially during the last third.
 Many things are left unexplained.

 That said, the politics in the film are fascinating.
 The husband treats minorities with respect.
 He also comes to the defense of a woman (Estelle Taylor, The Southerner) with a shady past.
-The wife, on the other hand, is traditional-minded and believes in the status quo.
+On the other hand, the traditional-minded wife is a staunch supporter of the status quo.
 It’s interesting to see the man, not the woman, as an agent of social change (after all, the book was written by a woman).
 But neither one has much common sense, which makes them very frustrating characters.